ErnesG/ErnesG/README.md

  - 🚀  I'm currently working on [Recommendations api](http://.)
  - 🧠  I'm learning Dart Flutter, Data Science
  - 🤝  I'm open to collaborating on AI E-commerce projects or any fascinating front-end.

+### If you don't find me coding, you might find me taking some cool pics 📸, by the way my perfect day is 🏋️‍♀️🧑🏽‍💻☕️.

 ### Skills